sqlpad/sqlpad/docs/configuration.md

 ## dbInMemory

-If enabled, runs embedded database `nedb` in memory. `dbPath` is still required to be provided for cache and session support. (`dbPath` will be made optional in future release)
+If enabled, runs embedded database `nedb` in memory.
+In this case, the database contents will be lost when the application stops. `dbPath` is still required to be provided for cache and session support. (`dbPath` will be made optional in future release)

 - Key: `dbInMemory`
 - Env: `SQLPAD_DB_IN_MEMORY`